Semisi Fonua: Biography

+Born in 1911 to Fotofili Siosiua and Afa, Fonua was educated at primary school in Niuafoʻou and Tupou College.
+He was a suitor of Fusipala, but Queen Salote refused to allow them to marry despite the two being engaged.
+Shortly afterwards he was told to marry Sisilia Tuʻitavake, with the wedding taking place in June 1932.
+He became Kalaniuvalu in 1935 and took his father's Fotofili title in 1955.

 He was elected to the Legislative Assembly in 1936 as one of the Noble representatives for the Tongatapu constituency.
-He was re-elected in every election until his death in January 1968, also serving as Speaker and Vice-President of the Privy Council between 1951 and 1958.
+He was re-elected in every election until his death in January 1968, also serving as Speaker and vice-president of the Privy Council between 1951 and 1958.
 One of his sons, Sosi'ua Ngalumoetutulu, later also served as Speaker of the Legislative Assembly.